zhouhao028/Iknow_up/README.md

 ```
 python run_llava.py \
     --model-path \
-    --image-folder \
+    --images \
-    --jsonl-file
+    --query
 ```
-where `--model-path` specifies the folder containing the test model, `--image-folder` indicates the folder of the test dataset, and `--jsonl-file` indicates the folder of the problem corresponding to the dataset.
+where `--model-path` specifies the folder containing the test model, `--images` indicates that multiple image inputs are supported, and `--query` indicates the question corresponding to the image.

 ### 2. ZeroVLM (MiniGpt-4)
 Run the following command to construct reasoning chains: